 We’ve updated this list!
 Find our 51 New Contact Center RFP Questions here.

 The 52 RFP questions listed below provide you with a comprehensive guide on how you can structure the RFP and the actual questions you can add to your RFP.
 We segmented the questions into six key sections – Company Overview, Agent Hiring/Training, Contact Center Reporting, Project Management, Technology, and Pricing.
-Consider it an early gift from all of us at Blue Ocean!

 Get to know the history and organization of the vendor.